jeongam5785/2018_SUMMER_PROJECT/hellomodi_hotword_record/README.md

 ```

-3. You can change a button color.
+3. You can change the color of the button.
+More information... check https://github.com/google/aiyprojects-raspbian.git
 ```
 RED = (0xFF, 0x00, 0x00)
 GREEN = (0x00, 0xFF, 0x00)